-Define addresses by hardware configurationYou may access the modules with read res. write accesses to the peripheral bytes or the process image.To define addresses a hardware configuration may be used.
+Define addressesYou may access the modules with read res. write accesses to the peripheral bytes or the process image.configurationTo define addresses a hardware configuration may be used.
+For this click

+To define addresses a hardware configuration may be used.
 For this, click on the properties of the according module and set the wanted address.